kpecsok98/Worcester-Greenspace/README.md

 towns.crs
 ```

-This is what I did to check to make sure I had the correct projection for the tree_cover data
+This is what I did to check to make sure I had the correct projection for the tree_cover data.

 ```Python
 # Check the new Coordinate Reference System to tree_cover